mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

 to create and get a ``<div>`` element with id ``todo{index}`` inside the ``todo_div``.
 The next call is very similar, only calling it on ``todo_page_div`` and using it to create a ``<p>`` element with id ``todoText{index}`` instead.

-The :py:attr:`content` attribute is a wrapper for ``innerText``, which can be used to get or set the text of an element.
+The :py:attr:`~pycommunicate.proxies.dom.element.ElementWrapper.content` attribute is a wrapper for ``innerText``, which can be used to get or set the text of an element.
 We use this to change the text of the new ``<p>`` element to the text of the todo.

 .. warning::
    The get functions of element properties block until the property is received, while the set() functions return as soon as the